Originally published: 24 March 2026

 Protecting hearing in the workplace

 Hearing protection plays a critical role in reducing long-term health risks in noisy environments.
-By selecting suitable products and ensuring consistent use, businesses can help protect workers and maintain safe working conditions.
+By selecting suitable products and ensuring consistent use, businesses can help protect workers and maintain safer working conditions.

 š Explore all PPE categories: PPE